neurogenomics/neurogenomics-lab-website/content/authors/openpositions/_index.md

 ## Open position in machine learning

 We are currently looking to recruit a PhD student to work on machine learning.
 They will need a strong background in **mathematics, statistics, computer science** or other quantitative disciplines.
 The candidate will work with **single cell genomic** data generated in our lab, as well as large public datasets.
 They will develop new **machine learning** models and apply cutting-edge statistical approaches.
 Candidates are encouraged to contact Nathan (nskene@ic.ac.uk) with their CVs and a brief statement about research interests.
+Further information about the position is available <a href="https://www.findaphd.com/phds/project/using-machine-learning-to-predict-cell-type-specific-effects-of-genetic-variants-which-influence-genome-regulation/?p124070">here on FindAPhD</a>.

 ## Source for PhD funding